kbmclaren/lab3-CMSC426-CmpSec/README.md

 # lab3-CMSC426-CmpSec
 ## Description
-In this lab 3, I worked with my group to compromise mutual authentication between machine A and machine B. There were two methods over-arching methods applied: ARP cache poisoning, and a Man-In-The-Middle attack.
+In this lab 3, I worked with my group to compromise mutual authentication between machine A and machine B. There were over-arching methods applied: ARP cache poisoning, and a Man-In-The-Middle attack.
 Scapy packet building tools as well as Wireshark were used in this lab.<br>
 ## Repo Contents
 - Labsetup:
     - docker-compose.yml: file required to set up the containers hosting the three parties.
 Provided by professor<br>